FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+11.FEB.22

+* Added a failsafe to AirportAssets widget for deleted user ranks
+* Added two new options to Discord Widget (GDPR naming and Username filtering)

 06.FEB.22